Hutchinson Central Technical High School

 Nuts & Bolts

-• Homework:Every chapter will have a “Guided Reading” homework.
-Generally, this will be a series of ten to twenty questions.
+• Homework:Every chapter will have a “Guided Reading” or vocabulary assignment for homework.

 • Appointments: Extra help and Teacher conferences can be arranged.
 Contact Ms. Manley at your convenience.
 I am available everyday after school for students that have questions, concerns or need help in preparing for quizzes and tests.
 In school is in session virtually students may feel free to email me anytime through schoology.